Skip to main content

 main(args)

-To run this example, save the code above as example.py, then run the following in your terminal in the same directory as the example:
+To run this example, save the code above as example.py, then run the following in your terminal:

 After running the command, you should see the description of the video stream live in your terminal.
-Here’s an example response from the terminal: 'response': ['The video shows a FedEx Ground delivery truck parked on a residential driveway.
+Here’s an example response: 'response': ['The video shows a FedEx Ground delivery truck parked on a residential driveway.
 A delivery person exits the truck carrying a package.
-The environment appears to be a suburban neighborhood with well-maintained lawns and a clear sky.
+The environment appears to be a suburban neighborhood with well-maintained lawns and a clear sky.']

 Lenses created via the API will appear in your Workbench where you can monitor sessions, view results, and manage your lens configurations.